Gambit (novel): Plot summary

-But Sally is certain that her father is innocent, so she hires a reluctant Wolfe to investigate on her father's behalf.
+Certain of her father’s innocence, Sally hires a reluctant Wolfe to investigate on her father's behalf.
 Neither Wolfe nor Archie seems to have his heart in the case because the circumstances point so clearly at Blount.
-And Wolfe learns from the police that their own inquiries discovered no connection between the messengers and Jerin, whereas Blount was unhappy that Jerin had been seeing Sally.
+Wolfe learns that the police discovered no connection between the messengers and Jerin, whereas Blount was unhappy that Jerin had been seeing Sally.

-Because none of the messengers could have a motive to kill Jerin, and because he has assumed that Sally is correct that her father didn't, Wolfe conjectures that Jerin was poisoned not because the murderer had it in for Jerin, but to get at Blount, whose apparent motive would surely get him arrested.
-Wolfe's hypothesis, then, is that Jerin was a pawn, sacrificed in a gambit to get rid of Blount.
+Because he assumes that Sally is correct that her father does not have a motive for murder, Wolfe conjectures that Jerin was poisoned to frame Blount, who sits in prison.
+Wolfe's hypothesis is that Jerin was a pawn, sacrificed in a gambit to get rid of Blount.

-Wolfe speaks with each of the messengers as the best alternative suspects, to try to determine which of them might have wanted Blount, not Jerin, out of the way.
-Each of the four has a possible motive: Sally thinks Kalmus is in love with her mother, Farrow would like to take over Blount's firm, Yerkes wants Blount's vote in a board election but won't get it, and Hausman resents Blount for going easy on him in chess games but winning anyway.
+Wolfe speaks with each of the messengers to determine which of them wanted Blount, not Jerin, out of the way.
+Each of the four has a possible motive: Sally thinks Kalmus is in love with her mother, Farrow would like to take over Blount's firm, Yerkes wants Blount's vote in a board election but will not get it, and Hausman resents Blount for going easy on him in chess games but winning anyway.
+Kalmus is murdered in his home, found by Archie and Sally.

-Wolfe learns that there is, in Blount's words, "a certain fact" known only to Blount and to Kalmus that will demonstrate his innocence.
-The fact turns out to be that Blount really did put something in Jerin's chocolate, but it was sedative in effect, not poisonous.
-This puts a very different face on things, and as a result Wolfe and Archie, independently, are able to infer both the murderer's identity and how the arsenic got into Jerin.
+Blount then tells Wolfe "a certain fact" known only to Blount and to Kalmus that will demonstrate his innocence.
+Blount did put something in Jerin's chocolate, but it was sedative in effect, not fatally poisonous.
+This information leads Wolfe and Archie, separately, to infer both the murderer's identity and how the arsenic got into Jerin.
+The problem is the lack of evidence to prove the case.

+Wolfe has Anna Blount call her friends from the chess match to his office, where he says that he knows but cannot name the guilty man, and it is not Matt Blount.
+Archie calls Doctor Avery; he confronts Avery at a restaurant where their conversation is tape recorded and Avery admits his crimes.
+He wanted Blount out of the way.
+Anna is his motive and he had the opportunity.
+He murdered two men.
+Before police can arrest him, he kills himself.